-Suckers are vigorous vertical growth coming from the roots or lower main stem of a plant.
-Suckers are usually considered undesirable—you want the plant, but you don’t want its suckers because they sap the plant’s energy.
+Plant suckers are vigorous vertical growth originating from the root system or lower main stem of a plant.
+Plant suckers are usually undesirable—you want the plant, but you don’t want its suckers because they sap the plant’s energy.

-There are plenty of shrubs and trees that are known for their tendency to produce suckers, such as forsythia, dogwood, roses, sumac and birch.
-Don't put one of these species in a sunny lawn and expect to get a specimen shade tree out of it.
+You minimize plant suckering by planting species or varieties of species that don't sucker often.
+Plenty of shrubs and trees are known for their tendency to produce plant suckers, such as forsythia, dogwood, roses, sumac, and birch.
+Don't plant one of these species in a sunny lawn and expect to get a specimen shade tree out of it.
 It wants to spread.

-In some cases, you may see a named variety of a shrub that is reported to spread less.
-Take this information with a grain of salt—“less” might not mean "much less," but this is still a feature worth looking for.
+In some cases, you might see a named variety of a shrub that is reported to spread less.
+However, be aware that "less suckering" might not mean "much less," but this is still a feature worth looking for.

-Suckering can be a desirable thing.
+Plant suckering can be a desirable thing.
 In some parts of your garden or in some garden styles where you want a spreading mass or a wild-like thicket, suckering produces that effect.
-For some, a berry patch, cottage garden or marsh wouldn't have the right feel without letting some suckering go, and that's fine.
+For some, a berry patch, cottage garden, or marsh wouldn't have the right feel without some suckering plants, and that's fine.

 Keeping Your Plants Healthy

-- Planting too deep.
-Trees with root flares should be planted to leave the whole flare above the soil.
-Trees and shrubs without flares should have the topmost major root just below the surface of the soil.
-Deeper planting—a common mistake—causes the plant to produce suckers.
+- Planting too deep: Trees with root flares should be planted to leave the whole flare above the soil surface.
+Trees and shrubs without flares should have the topmost major root just below the soil's surface.
+Deeper planting—a common mistake—causes a plant to produce suckers.

-- Pruning too hard.
-If you exceed the typical 1/3 rule of pruning, you're asking for suckers.
-By removing so much of the top growth of the plant, you stimulate the plant to try to replace what it has lost.
+- Pruning too hard: If you exceed the typical 1/3 rule of pruning, you're encouraging plant suckers.
+By removing too much of the plant's top growth, you stimulate the plant to try to replace what it has lost.

 Removing Suckers on Roses and Other Grafted Plants

-On grafted plants, it is most important to control suckers.
+On grafted plants, it is most important to control plant suckers.
 Many types of roses are commonly grafted and prone to this problem.
-In these cases, suckers from below the graft union are from the rootstock, which is a different type of plant from the one you bought and want to grow.
-Worse yet, the rootstock is often a vigorous type of plant, so its suckers can grow quickly and can smother the plant you want with one you don’t want.
+In these cases, plant suckers below the graft union are coming from the rootstock, which came from a different type of plant than the one you bought and want to grow.
+Worse yet, the rootstock is often a vigorous type of plant, so its suckers can grow quickly and can smother the desirable plant with one that you don’t want.

 Removing Suckers on Non-Grafted Plants

 Non-grafted plants, or "own-root plants," are the plants we usually have in our garden.
-For these plants, you just remove the suckers in whatever way is easiest for you and that results in the tidiest appearance.
-If you can yank them by hand, that's still the best and helps prevent the recurrence of suckers.
-However, once a sucker has lived for a few weeks, it's impossible to remove by hand.
+For these plants, you remove the plant suckers in whatever way is easiest for you, resulting in the tidiest appearance.
+If you can pull them out by hand, that's still the best method and helps prevent the recurrence of plant suckers.
+However, once a sucker is established for a few weeks, it's impossible to remove by hand.
 It's just too big and tough or too thorny, such as on honey locust.

-This is usually a pruner or lopper, but if you have a berry patch or other area that is going to have a lot of suckers, buy a woodsman's pal.
-The pal is a machete-like tool that you wield with a swinging motion to quickly cut down a lot of suckers at once.
-You can't make precise cuts so it’s only good on fast-growing shrubs in areas that you can let look a little wild.
-When you have a lot of suckers, though, there's nothing better for the job.
+if the sucker has established itself, prune it down to the base as low as possible with the handiest tool.
+You can use a pruner or lopper, but if you have a berry patch or other area that will have a lot of plant suckers, buy a woodsman's pal.
+It's a machete-like tool that you wield with a swinging motion to quickly cut down several suckers at once.
+You can't make precise cuts, so the tool is only useful on fast-growing shrubs in areas that can be left wild.
+However, if you need to remove a lot of plant suckers, though, there's nothing better for the job.